Forricide/still-feel-alive/Chapter 3.md

 "You're in New York."

 "New York."
 No inflection.
 She sits back.
 "I can't be in New York.
-I, I'm from Brockton Bay." *Another city, another* ***state*.**
+I, I'm from Brockton Bay." *Another city, another* ***state***.

-"That... okay.
-That's quite a ways from here.
+"That... okay."
+Now the woman frowns, pensive.
+"That's quite a ways from here.
 You don't remember anything at all?"
 She leans forward, elbows resting on the table.
 "If you hadn't just appeared out of nowhere in my suite, that sounds like..."
 A pause.
 "Well, it doesn't sound good.
 What's the last day you remember?"

 It's hard to look back.
 She read the paper only a few days ago, it feels like - in the library.
 But it had been so hard to focus on the words, she hadn't even checked the date.
 "January... something.
 Early January.
 I went back -" *to school* "...my Winter break ended.
 Then some stuff happened, but, I don't know how long it's been."